-Native American Studies (NAS) is an academic program committed to Indigenous research and scholarship.
-NAS offers a Bachelor of Arts degree and a minor degree granted through University Studies at the University of New Mexico.
+As an interdisciplinary academic department, NAS is committed to Indigenous academic scholarship and research excellence.
+NAS offers a Master of Arts, a Bachelor of Arts, an Online Bachelor of Arts, and a minor degree at the University of New Mexico.

 Our goal is excellence in educating all students and the public about the Native experience of Indigenous peoples with significant attention given our complex history and intercultural heritage of New Mexico and the United States.